 The Twelve Kingdoms (2002)

 Youko is an average shy Japanese girl who lives in an extremely conservative, repressive home.
-She’s not permitted to play sports, disagree with her parents or compete in any way.
+She’s not permitted to play sports, disagrees with her parents, or compete in any way.
 That abruptly changes as she gets dragged into an alternate realm of the Twelve Kingdom where she transforms into a 16 years old swordswoman queen who has to fight to survive.